astramieri/aws-cloud-practitioner/docs/iam/iam_policies.md

 ### Example: IAMReadOnlyAccess Policy

-Note: Provides read only access to IAM via the AWS Management Console.
+Provides read only access to IAM via the AWS Management Console.

 ```
 {